Billing & Fee Explanations

 Students who register on or after the 1st day of classes but before the 13th day of classes (before the 4th class day for summer sessions) are assessed a $100 late registration fee.
 Students who register after the 12th class day are assessed a $200 late registration penalty (4th class day for summer sessions).
 Students who add classes after the Census Date (12th class day for fall and spring term and 4th class day for summer sessions) that result in a net increase in hours enrolled are assessed a $50 late add fee.
 This includes students who do not pay by these dates.

 Note: The university reserves the right to cancel registrations not paid by their due date or by the official census date for the semester or summer term to comply with state laws requiring payment of tuition and fees.
-The late registration and additional fees will be applied to student accounts that must reenroll because their registrations were canceled for non-payment.
-Registrations are subject to cancelation and/or financial penalties if sufficient payment is not received before 5:00 p.m. on the last business day before classes begin and on the Census Date (12th class day for fall and spring term and 4th class day for summer sessions), to free the classroom spaces for other students, and to ensure the most efficient use of University resources.
+The late registration and additional costs will be applied to student accounts that must reenroll because their registrations were canceled for non-payment.
+Registrations are subject to cancelation and financial penalties if sufficient payment is not received before 5:00 p.m. on the last business day before classes begin and on the Census Date (12th class day for fall and spring term and 4th class day for summer sessions) to free the classroom spaces for other students, and to ensure the most efficient use of University resources.

 Barnes & Noble Book Charge